FAQs About Volunteer Program

-The LANL Vecinos Volunteer Program connects great employee and retiree volunteers with local nonprofit organizations needing assistance.
+The Los Alamos National Laboratory Vecinos Volunteer Program connects great employee and retiree volunteers with local nonprofit organizations needing assistance.

-Vecinos, the name of the LANL volunteer program, means 'neighbors' in Spanish.
-Our employee and retiree volunteers give their time and talent to our neighbors to help provide resources and assistance throughout Northern New Mexico and beyond.
+Vecinos, the name of the Lab Volunteer Program, means “neighbors” in Spanish.
+Our employee and retiree volunteers give their time and talent to our neighbors to help provide resources and assistance throughout northern New Mexico and beyond.

-As of 2014, more than 3,000 LANL employee and retirees have created accounts in VolunteerMatch and are keeping track of their volunteer hours.
+As of 2015, more than 3,000 Lab employee and retirees have created accounts in VolunteerMatch and are keeping track of their volunteer hours.

-LANL subcontractors are welcome to join the LANL Vecinos Volunteer Program, but there are limitations in the benefits provided by Los Alamos National Security, LLC (LANS).
+Lab subcontractors are welcome to join the Los Alamos National Laboratory Vecinos Volunteer Program, but there are limitations in the benefits provided by Los Alamos National Security, LLC (LANS).

-We encourage our LANL retirees to get involved in the LANL Vecinos Volunteer Program in one of two ways:
+We encourage our Lab retirees to get involved in the Los Alamos National Laboratory Vecinos Volunteer Program in one of two ways: